-Crackle glass pitchers and other similar items–especially the rarer colors, like red, cobalt blue, and amethyst–are quite collectible.
-Glass blowers make these vessels by dipping the pieces in cold water, causing the crackle effect, and then submitting the piece to heat again, to seal the cracks.
+Crackle glass pitchers and other similar items–especially in the rarer colors, like red, cobalt blue, and amethyst–are quite collectible.
+Glass blowers make these vessels “crack” by dipping them in cold water, causing the crackle effect, and then submitting the piece to heat again, to seal the cracks.

 After the body of the piece is blown and crackled, the glass maker blows a handle and then applies it to the side of the pitcher.
-This one has nice striations, which makes for a decorative handle.
+This one has nice striations, which makes for a very decorative handle.

 One of the ways that you can determine if a piece is hand blown is to look for a pontil mark on the bottom.
 A pontil is a long metal rod upon which the glass is blown and shaped by the glass blower.

 Pieces like this typically sell for $15 to $30.
-For a few years Blenko sandblasted their name on the bottom of their pieces with a hand underneath; these are sought after and more valuable.
+For a few years, Blenko sandblasted their name on the bottom of their pieces with a hand underneath; these are sought after and more valuable.

 The easiest way to tell is by the rim.
-The rim of genuine crackle is smooth to the touch (look at the photos), while the rim of fake crackle has been cut and then ground a bit, so the edge is sharper and it is cloudy.
+The rim of genuine crackle is smooth to the touch (look back at the photos), while the rim of fake crackle has been cut and then ground a bit, so the edge is sharper and it is cloudy.